Find Out Why Chronicles of the Nephilim & Apocalypse Dominate Amazon’s Top 10 Biblical Fiction

 These posts are all excerpted from my newest booklet, Psalm 82: The Divine Council of the Gods, the Judgment of the Watchers and the Inheritance of the Nations.
 You can buy the booklet here.

-Psalm 82: Part One – The Divine Council of the Gods
+Psalm 82: Part Five – The Watchers and the End of the Age

 These posts are all excerpted from my newest booklet, Psalm 82: The Divine Council of the Gods, the Judgment of the Watchers and the Inheritance of the Nations.
 You can buy the booklet here.